Azure/bicep-reps/active/0022-artifact-aliases-and-redirects.md

 - Defining inheritance for extension configuration or declarations.
 Extension inheritance is related because inherited extension declarations would make it easier to redirect extensions to local packages consistently across a repository without repeating configuration, but it will be addressed separately.
 - Redirecting one remote artifact reference to another remote artifact.
 A future proposal may introduce the explicit `artifacts.allowUnsafeRemoteArtifactRedirects` opt-in, but this setting is not part of the current design.
 - Defining a general-purpose source import alias or filesystem globbing system.
-- Publishing, authenticating, or maintaining a registry cache for `local:` artifacts.
+- Publishing, authenticating, or maintaining a registry cache for `file:` artifacts.
 - Changing OCI distribution protocols, registry authentication, Template Spec APIs, or the ARM deployment contract.
 - Defining new artifact package formats beyond the existing Bicep module JSON and gzip-compressed tar extension package formats.